HeavenJose/uniconnect-frontend/README.md

 * **Student Marketplace:** Post items for sale and message sellers privately.
 * **Events Calendar:** View and publish university events.
 * **Lost & Found:** A dedicated section for posting lost and found items.
-* **Real-time chat** Department-specific and public chat channels for collaboration between students.
+* **Real-time chat:** Department-specific and public chat channels for collaboration between students.
 ---

 ## 🛠️ Technologies Used